plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

 Generalized State System
 ########################

 The concept of state and state transitions is relatively universal.
-However, Layer 2 systems are unusual because they often require that state transitions be efficiciently representable on the Layer 1 platform.
+However, Layer 2 systems are unusual because they often require that state transitions be efficiently representable on the Layer 1 platform.
 As a result, existing models of state transitions on plasma are usually quite restrictive.

 In order to develop a plasma system that could allow for more general state transitions, we found it important to develop a new system for representing state and state transitions.
 Our system was particularly designed to make state transitions easily executable on Ethereum.